engindeniz/vitis/README.md

 ### Acknowledgments

 The code is written based on <a href="https://github.com/antoyang/FrozenBiLM" target="_blank">FrozenBiLM</a>. \
-The prompt learning code is inspiried by <a href="https://github.com/THUDM/P-tuning-v2/" target="_blank">
+The prompt learning code is inspired by <a href="https://github.com/THUDM/P-tuning-v2/" target="_blank">
 P-tuning-v2</a>.

 ### Citation